martinpickering64/martinpickering.com/content/posts/saas/project-a-saas-starter-kit.md

 title = "Project: A SAAS Starter Kit"

 +++
-I have had the pleasure to create a small number of _limited_ SaaS Projects/Products in the past.
+I have had the pleasure to create a small number of _limited_ SAAS Projects/Products in the past.
 They have been fine, even great, but the process of doing so has left me somewhat unsatisfied.
 I was left thinking there was:

 * too many manual day-to-day procedures to keep the lights on
 * provisioning new tenants was not as quick as it could be